atakhadivi/ATAMOMS/README.md

 # ATAMOMS

+the project definition
+using flask for project
+read rss from the porn videos website and filter mom word and save them to database show in the home page the thumbnail of the video and title and clickable when the click happened if in database have embed show the page with embed video else redirect user to the source web page have search function categorize the videos into the categories i've added by me based on if the word in category have in the rss add to database with those categories create suggestion system for visitor based on the history and use cookie for this add like , dislike , report function create our network page to show the the sources i got the data from them

 This is a comprehensive to-do list for project, detailing the various steps required to build the application.

 ## Table of Contents